SCAG Plug-in Electric Vehicle (PEV) Readiness Plan Implementation Grant

 PEV Multi-Family Dwelling Survey

-The Westside Cities Council of Governments is assisting the Southern California Association of Governments (SCAG) and the UCLA Luskin Center for Innovation with research to identify problematic parking environments and describe best practices for implementing Plug-in Electric Vehicles (PEV) charging stations in multi-family dwellings.
-Survey responses will help the research team better understand the challenges and opportunities for future site hosts based on different parking situations.
+The Westside Cities Council of Governments assisted the Southern California Association of Governments (SCAG) and the UCLA Luskin Center for Innovation with research to identify problematic parking environments and describe best practices for implementing Plug-in Electric Vehicles (PEV) charging stations in multi-family dwellings.
+Survey responses helped the research team better understand the challenges and opportunities for future site hosts based on different parking situations.